Complete Guide To Disney Dining Plans at Disney World

 You Might Spend More On Other Things

 Now, this is one of the ways Disney is really “getting” you.
 Yes, the prices of the dining plans are going to make them some money because lots of people are going to leave credits unused or they aren’t going to get the most value out of the credits.
-But I’d guess a lot of people are show up to vacation with whatever budget they always do, ignoring the fact that they already spent a bunch of money on food.
+But I’d guess a lot of people are show up to their vacation with whatever budget they always do, ignoring the fact that they already spent a bunch of money on food.

 You Lose Some Flexibility